BenRGarcia/MERN-starter-kit/README.md

 * Scripts to run while in frontend, backend, or fullstack development -- or after "production" deployment to Heroku
 * `npm start` script will serve static assets in `build` folder
 * ESLint 'standard' config

-## How to Use this Template

-1. Clone repository
-2. `npm i` in the root directory
-3. `yarn install` in the `client/` directory
-4. Go through boilerplate files and update the things you need

-## How to Run from Root Directory

-To start mongo, run the api server, and launch frontend React App:
-`npm run dev`

-To run just the api server and start mongo:

-`npm run dev-server`

-To run just the frontend React app:

-`npm run dev-client`

 ## Directory Structure